codemagic-ci-cd/codemagic-docs/content/knowledge-others/install-unity-version.md

         unity: YOUR-DESIRED-UNITY-VERSION # e.g. 2021.3.6f1
 {{< /highlight >}}

-This will automatically install the specifed Unity version to the build machine and set the `UNITY_HOME` to `/Applications/Unity/Hub/Editor/<YOUR-DESIRED-UNITY-VERSION>/Unity.app` and you can continue building your app as descriped [here](../yaml-quick-start/building-a-unity-app/).
+This will automatically install the specified Unity version to the build machine and set the `UNITY_HOME` to `/Applications/Unity/Hub/Editor/<YOUR-DESIRED-UNITY-VERSION>/Unity.app` and you can continue building your app as described [here](../yaml-quick-start/building-a-unity-app/).

 #### The supported Unity versions on Mac machines are the following: